Sage-Bionetworks/synapsePythonClient/CONTRIBUTING.md

 ```

 #### Integration testing for external collaborators
 As an external collaborator you will not have access to a development account and environment to run the integration tests agaisnt.
-Either request that a Sage Bionetworks staff member run your integration tests via a pull request, or, contact us via the [Help Forum](https://www.synapse.org/#!SynapseForum:default) to requisition a development account for integration testing only.
+Either request that a Sage Bionetworks staff member run your integration tests via a pull request, or, contact us via the [Service Desk](https://sagebionetworks.jira.com/servicedesk/customer/portal/9) to requisition a development account for integration testing only.

 ### Code style